Postgraduate student finance

 • if you're starting in September: one third of the remaining fees at registration, a further third in November, and the final third in January.

-Students receiving a postgraduate loan
+Students receiving a Master's Loan

 You won't need to pay fees until you've accepted an offer to study here.
 Fees can be paid in three instalments through our online payment system.